Chennaipy/website/content/meetups/_index.md

 ---
 title: "Meetups"
-description: "ChennaiPy meetups, events, and community activities"
+description: "Chennaipy meetups, events, and community activities"
 layout: "list"
 ---

-# ChennaiPy Meetups
+# Chennaipy Meetups

-Welcome to the ChennaiPy meetups section!
+Welcome to the Chennaipy meetups section!
 Here you'll find everything related to our community gatherings, events, and activities.

 ## What We Do

-ChennaiPy is Chennai's Python User Group, bringing together Python enthusiasts, developers, and learners from across the city.
+Chennaipy is Chennai's Python User Group, bringing together Python enthusiasts, developers, and learners from across the city.
 Our meetups are a place to:

 - **Learn**: Discover new Python libraries, frameworks, and best practices
 - **Share**: Present your projects, experiences, and insights with the community